react-navigation/react-navigation.github.io/docs/material-bottom-tab-navigator.md

 #### `tabBarIcon`

-React Element or a function that given `{ focused: boolean, tintColor: string }` returns a React.Node, to display in tab bar.
+React Element or a function that given `{ focused: boolean, tintColor: string }` returns a React.Node to display in tab bar.

 #### `tabBarColor`

 Color for the tab bar when the tab corresponding to the screen is active.
+Used for the ripple effect.
+This is only supported when `shifting` is `true`.

 #### `tabBarLabel`

-Title string of a tab displayed in the tab bar or React Element or a function that given `{ focused: boolean, tintColor: string }` returns a React.Node, to display in tab bar.
+Title string of a tab displayed in the tab bar or React Element or a function that given `{ focused: boolean, tintColor: string }` returns a React.Node to display in tab bar.
 When undefined, scene `title` is used.
-To hide, see `tabBarOptions.showLabel` in the previous section.
+To hide, see `labeled` option in the previous section.

 #### `tabBarAccessibilityLabel`